Receive UDP packet

 inf, which indicates to wait indefinitely.

-Enter how often the scheduler runs this block.
+Specify how often the scheduler runs this block.
 Enter a value greater than zero.
 In real-time operation, setting this option to a large value reduces the likelihood of dropped UDP messages.
+This value defaults to a sample time of 0.01 s.